P.E.I. Speaker settles rare tie vote by keeping Opposition bill alive | CBC News

 Slim PC majority not enough to kill legislation aiming to restore powers to Health PEI board

-The PC government of Dennis King, handed a slim majority in a byelection last fall, looked to flex some of that majority muscle in a vote in the P.E.I.
+The Progressive Conservative government of Dennis King, holding a slim majority since a byelection last fall, looked to flex some of that majority muscle in a vote in the P.E.I.
 Legislature Thursday, but things didn't go the government's way.

 Speaker Colin LaVie settled a rare tie vote in the legislature by voting to keep a private member's bill from the Green Party alive, giving the Opposition the chance to bring it back before the House for further debate.